MusaadTech/PowerShell-7-Plus/README.md

 The installer automatically handles all the complex setup:

 > **Note**: The installer no longer automatically sets PowerShell 7 as the default profile in Windows Terminal.
 Users can manually configure this through Windows Terminal settings if desired.

+> **PSReadLine Compatibility**: The installer automatically updates PSReadLine to the latest version to prevent the common `Get-PSReadLineKeyHandler` errors that occur with version mismatches.

 ### **PowerShell 7 Installation**
 - Uses winget for silent installation